Note: This blog was written by author Sarah Osman for Matador Network in paid partnership with TOURISM Santa Fe. Updated February 2023.

 Santa Fe has always lived up to its nickname, “The City Different.”
 The nation’s oldest capital is filled with history, art, museums, and some of the best food in the country.
 At the same time, it’s an outdoor adventure hub, sitting at 7,000 feet in the foothills of the Sangre de Cristo Mountains.

-You’ll probably feel a little dizzy when you get here, and not just because of the elevation.
-There’s a million things to do, and you only have so much time.
-Well, we’ve done the hard work for you and broken out four very different Santa Fe itineraries — all you have to do is choose your favorite and strike out into town.
+You’ll probably feel a little dizzy when you get here, and that's not because of the elevation.
+There are a million things to do!
+Well, we’ve done the hard work for you and broken out four very different Santa Fe itineraries—all you have to do is choose your favorite and strike out into town.

 Itinerary #1: Foodie odyssey

-If you’re always seeking out the latest restaurants or live for fusion cuisine, then consider your scrolling adventure over.
+If you always seek the latest restaurants or adore authentic regional fusion cuisine, then you are in the right place!
 Santa Fe is known for its delicious bites, in every corner of the city, sunrise to sunset.

-Speaking of sunrise…the most important meal of the day is breakfast, so start bright and early at The Pantry.
-A 10-minute drive from Santa Fe Plaza, this is when and where you start living your best life.
+The most important meal of the day is breakfast, so start bright and early at The Pantry.
+Since 1948, this OG crowd pleaser has been a locals' go-to, but now everyone has the option to enjoy two additional locations: The Pantry Rio (downtown) and The Pantry Dos (Southside).
+Choose a location and this is when and where you start living your best life.
 The breakfast burritos are legendary, and this is a good spot to learn the difference between red and green chile (though know that both, aka “Christmas,” is always a valid option).

 Venture to the city’s outskirts and hit up Horseman’s Haven.
-Sitting next door to a gas station, yes, the exterior does look a bit questionable.
+Adjacent to a gas station, yes, the exterior does look a bit questionable.
 But that’s part of the mystique.
 Step inside and you’ll find a fun cowboy motif and some of the best green chile cheeseburgers in town.
-If you live for spice, be brave and try the level two green chile. (“Level two” must be short for level 2,000 — it’s not for the faint of heart.)
+If you live for spice, be brave and try the level two green chile. (“Level two” must be short for level 2,000—it’s not for the faint of heart.)

 If you ever start to tire of New Mexican food, bookmark Harry’s Roadhouse.
-Like Horseman’s Haven, it’s a bit of a jaunt, but the drive is worth it.
-Harry’s is known for their buffalo burger, but the pizza, catfish, ribs, and vegetarian “Buddha Bowl” don’t disappoint, either.
+Like Horseman’s Haven, it’s a bit of a jaunt from downtown, but the drive is worth it.
+Harry’s is known for their buffalo burger, but the pizza, catfish, ribs, and vegetarian “Buddha Bowl” don’t disappoint.

-Of course, planning your own food tour can be overwhelming — especially in a city like Santa Fe.
-If you’re feeling overwhelmed, know that you can simply join someone else’s.
-Check out Food Tour New Mexico or Wander New Mexico and taste the best of Santa Fe by district: the Plaza, Canyon Road, the Railyard, or downtown (for epic street eats).
+Of course, planning your own food tour can be overwhelming—especially in a city like Santa Fe.
+Take a peek at the Official Santa Fe Dining Guide, updated annually, and explore various menus.
+Or know that you can simply be led by one of the great food tour operators in town: Check out the Santa Fe School of Cooking, Food Tour New Mexico, or Wander New Mexico and taste the best of Santa Fe by district: the Plaza, Canyon Road, the Railyard, or downtown (for epic street eats).
 Expect to spend anywhere from two to five hours indulging.

 Itinerary #2: Arts & culture adventure

 To put your artsy adventure on the right footing, begin with Meow Wolf.
 Born in 2008 as an art collective, this is one giant interactive art experience.
-Its first permanent exhibit, the House of Eternal Return, is a multilevel mystery house complete with secret passages and portals to other worlds.
-Meow Wolf has become so popular that it’s now expanding into other cities, but it’s best to experience it where it all began.
+Its first permanent exhibit, the House of Eternal Return, is a multilevel mystery house of more than 70 touchable art rooms, complete with secret passages and portals to other worlds.
+Meow Wolf has become so popular that it’s expanded into other cities, but it’s best to experience the OG!

 Once you’ve returned to this dimension, it’s time to take in the splendor of Santa Fe Plaza.
-The focal point of town, the Plaza itself is a work of art, while each of the buildings fronting it are picturesque examples of the adobe style — quite a few house art galleries, too.
+The focal point of town, the Plaza itself is a work of art, and each of the buildings fronting it are picturesque examples of the Santa Fe Style, a combination of Pueblo-Spanish and Territorial architecture—quite a few house art galleries, too.

 Less than a block east of the Plaza is the IAIA Museum of Contemporary Native Arts, the only museum of its kind in the country.
-And when you’re done there you should check out the nearby Cathedral Basilica of St. Francis of Assisi, a monumental cathedral that’s been featured in a handful of films and is some 135 years old.
+Then, amble across the street to the The Cathedral Basilica of St. Francis of Assisi, a monumental house of worship that’s been featured in a handful of films and was rebuilt in 1714 after the Pueblo Revolt.

 The heart of Santa Fe’s art scene is situated along Canyon Road, an easy walk southeast of the cathedral.
-The narrow, winding street is home to over 100 different art galleries, mostly situated right next door to each other.
+The narrow, winding one-half-mile street is home to more than100 different art galleries.
 Wander in and out of those with works that interest you, be they traditional Western art, abstract contemporary, or anything in between.

-With four museums and the Santa Fe Botanical Garden, Museum Hill should comprise an entire day’s itinerary (or more).
+With four museums and the Santa Fe Botanical Garden, Museum Hill should command an entire day’s itinerary (or more).
 Between the Museum of Spanish Colonial Art, the Museum of International Folk Art, the Wheelwright Museum of the American Indian, and the Museum of Indian Arts & Culture, there are hundreds of thousands of artifacts to connect you to the city’s Indigenous history.
-The museums usually open around 10am — get there early to make a day of it.
+The museums usually open around 10am—get there early to make a day of it.

 If you happen to be in Santa Fe around Labor Day, you must go to the Burning of Zozobra.
-Started in the 1920s, the popular city event celebrates the burning of a 50-foot-tall groaning puppet (Zozobra) and the kicking off of the Fiestas de Santa Fe.
-The entire town gathers to watch the burning of Old Man Gloom, and perhaps no single itinerary item is more uniquely Santa Fe.
+Started in the 1920s, the popular city event celebrates the burning of a 50-foot-tall groaning puppet (Zozobra) and the kicks off the Fiestas de Santa Fe.
+The entire town gathers to watch the burning of their collective gloom as Old Man Gloom writhes to a soundtrack that envelops the city.
+There is perhaps no single itinerary item more uniquely Santa Fe.

 Itinerary #3: Shopping spree